 Relative to all majors, computer engineering may seem like an uncommon path, but among engineering, this discipline is the fifth most popular with over 7,500 new graduates each year.
 By the time they reach the middle of their careers, computer engineers make an average of $104,749.

-Ohio State University tops the lists of the most popular schools for chemical engineering majors.
-The University of Illinois at Urbana-Champaign and Iowa State University aren’t far behind.
+Ohio State University tops the list of the most popular schools for chemical engineering majors.
+The University of Illinois Urbana-Champaign and Iowa State University aren’t far behind.

 4. Chemical Engineering